MitchellStride/DipDuck/README.md

 ## Code & Scripts

-The code can be found on Seytonic's website and I created my own scripts to use with this duck.
+The code can be found on my github.
+It takes Duck Scripts and transfers them into the appropriate actions for the computer.
+I have used this to automate network configurations at work.